junglok/tem-docs/docs/cryoSPARC.rst

 * **cryosparc_master** : Master processes (webapps, command_core, databases, etc.) run together on one node (for our case, tem-ui.sdfarm.kr login node).
 These processes host HTML5 based web applications, spawn or submit jobs to a cluster scheduler (for example, to PBS-based batch system)

-* **cryosparc_worker** : Worker process can be spawned on any available worker nodes, and do data processing and image analysis tasks which are pre-defined within cryoSPRAC software packags.
+* **cryosparc_worker** : Worker process can be spawned on any available worker nodes, and do data processing and image analysis tasks which are pre-defined within cryoSPRAC software packages.

 * **cryosparc_database** : CryoSPARC database is built on top of mongoDB, managing the metadata of users workflows, projects, jobs, backend clusters or workers as well as users.